Composite Decking Cost

 Checklist: Hiring Contractors to Install Composite Decking

-- Always ask for an itemised breakdown of costs, so you know exactly what you're being charged for.
+- Have they provided an itemised breakdown?
+Always ask for a detailed breakdown of costs before going ahead with the work, so you know exactly what you're being charged for while avoiding any hidden extras without prior knowledge.